ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 4 YouTube Audio track menu is missing

-Change to iOS TV in `Settings > ReVanced > Miscellaneous > Spoof video streams`
+Change to iPadOS in `Settings > ReVanced > Miscellaneous > Spoof video streams`

-You must also be logged in and not in incognito mode, otherwise the audio track menu is still hidden even if iOS TV is selected.

 ## 5 Videos play with auto-dubbed audio translations

-Change spoofing to iOS TV (item 4 above), then enable `Settings > ReVanced > Video > Force original audio language`
+Enable `Settings > ReVanced > Video > Force original audio language`

 ## 6 Force original audio does not work with some videos

-Some videos do not work with the iOS TV spoof client.
+Some videos do not work with the iPadOS spoof client.
 There currently is no way to change the audio track or force the original audio for these videos.

 ## 7 Stable volume is not available